alorence/django-modern-rpc/docs/misc/migration_guide.rst

 MODERNRPC_XMLRPC_DEFAULT_ENCODING
 *********************************

 In the previous versions, this setting was used to initialize an ``xmlrpc.client.Marshaller``.
-In the v2, this class is not directly instanciated but through the serialization process.
-Encoding can still be configured
+In v2, this class is not directly instantiated but used through the serialization process.
+Encoding can still be configured.

 Before